Fun Blue Marlin Facts For Kids | Kidadl

 What do they eat?

-The marlin species go from being microscopic at birth to become one of the largest in the ocean finally, and their diet has a big role to play in this development.
+The marlin species go from being microscopic at birth to becoming one of the largest in the ocean finally, and their diet has a big role to play in this development.
 Adult marlins are one of the largest predators and eat a wide range of fish like tuna, squid, and mackerel.
-The marlin larvae diet includes fish eggs, other larvae, and a wide variety of zooplankton.
-The marlin uses its sharp spear-like bill to slash through the schools of their prey and later come back to consume it.
+The marlin larvae' diet includes fish eggs, other larvae, and a wide variety of zooplankton.
+The marlin uses its sharp spear-like bill to slash through the schools of its prey and later come back to consume it.
 Their list of prey includes the large white marlin as well as small fish like yellowfin and tuna.

 Are they poisonous?